-A. Individual Clubs

-- 1. Club expenditures are restricted only by the club Constitution and Bylaws which require public (activity) funds must be returned to public use. - 2.
-There is no restriction on the use of gift cards by clubs.
-This is an advantage since some disaster grants may prohibit using funds to distribute gift cards.

-B. Zone, Region, or District

-- 1. Typically, there are no funds budgeted for disaster relief at the Zone, Region, or District levels. - For disasters impacting multiple clubs, a Zone or Region Chairperson, or the District Governor, should consider coordinating receipt and distribution of funds donated by Lions Clubs and/or the public.
-For example: - a.
-Disaster relief efforts involving two or more clubs within a Zone might be coordinated by the Zone Chairperson. - b.
+- A. Individual Clubs - 1.
+Club expenditures are restricted only by the club Constitution and Bylaws, which require public (activity) funds must be returned to public use. - 2.
+There is no restriction on use of gift cards purchased with club funds.
+This is an advantage since acceptance of some disaster grants may restrict use of grant funds to distribute gift cards (i.e. LCIF or CLF). - B. Zone, Region, or District - 1.
+Typically, there are no funds budgeted for disaster relief at the Zone, Region, or District levels. - 2.
+For disasters impacting multiple clubs, a Zone or Region Chairperson, or the District Governor, should consider coordinating receipt and distribution of funds donated by Lions Clubs and/or the public.
+For example: Disaster relief efforts involving two or more clubs within a Zone might be coordinated by the Zone Chairperson. - 3.
 Efforts involving two or more Zones might be coordinated by the Region Chairperson.

-- c.
-Efforts involving two or more Regions might be coordinated by the District Governor (or his/her designee). - 3.
-Regardless of disaster relief funding sources, all donations and expenditures must be accounted for through accurate recordkeeping and receipts.
+Efforts involving two or more Regions might be coordinated by the District Governor (or his/her designee).

-C. California Lions Clubs (MD4)

-- 1. Most, if not all, disaster relief funding available at the state level of Lions is managed by California Lions Foundation (CLF).
+- 4. Regardless of disaster relief funding sources, all donations and expenditures must be accounted for through accurate recordkeeping and receipts. - C. California Lions Clubs (MD4) - 1.
+Most, if not all, disaster relief funding available at the state level of Lions is managed by California Lions Foundation (CLF).
 The District CLF representative can inquire whether funding is also available through California Lions Clubs. - 2.
-In the event of a widespread disaster impacting multiple Districts, the respective District Governors may coordinate receipt and distribution of funds donated by Lions Clubs and/or the public. - D. Donations from other Lions Clubs and/or the public - 1.
-It is common for well-publicized, mega-disasters to generate donations from throughout the state, country, or world. - As an example, the 2018 Camp Fire, which destroyed the town of Paradise, generated over \$200,000 in donations from around the world.
-A neighboring club in Chico, which was outside the fire perimeter, served as a collection and distribution point for donated funds. - 3.
-Arranging and advertising one location for receiving donations can simplify the process for donors, possibly increasing the amounts received.

-E. California Lions Foundation (CLF) Grants

-- Emergency grants in amounts of \$500 and above are available to help Lions districts and clubs with the distribution of immediate relief aid to disaster victims where 100 or more people have been displaced or affected. - a.
-In the application criteria, CLF does not prohibit the use of gift cards to provide immediate relief aid such as food, water, clothing, medical supplies, and vehicle fuel.
+In the event a widespread disaster impacting multiple Districts, the respective District Governors may coordinate receipt and distribution of funds donated by Lions Clubs and/or the public. - D. Donations from other Lions Clubs and/or the public - 1.
+It is common for well publicized, mega-disasters to generate donations from throughout the state, country, or world. - 2.
+As an example, the 2018 Camp Fire, which destroyed the town of Paradise, generated over \$200,000 in donations from around the world.
+A neighboring Lions Club in Chico, which was outside the fire perimeter, served as a collection and distribution point for donated funds. - 3.
+Arranging and advertising one location for receiving donations can simplify the process for donors, possibly increasing the amounts received. - E. California Lions Foundation (CLF) Grants - 1.
+Emergency grants in amounts of \$500 and above are available to help Lions districts and clubs with the distribution of immediate relief aid to disaster victims where 100 or more people have been displaced or affected. - a.
+In the application criteria, CLF does not mention use of gift cards to provide immediate relief aid such as food, water, clothing, medical supplies, and vehicle fuel.
+However, our District 4-A3 representative to CLF advises CLF also has concerns about use of grant funds to purchase gift cards.
+Specifically, CLF is opposed to use of gift cards that may be used to purchase inappropriate items such as alcohol, tobacco, lottery tickets, and/or firearms.